EqualExperts/you-build-it-you-run-it-playbook/practices/scale.md

 Maximise incentives for product teams to care about operability.

 ![](../.gitbook/assets/practices/operating-model-selector-at-scale-high-availability-digital-services.png)

-**Figure 19 - Operating model selector for high availability digital services It at scale**

 This is no different from the standard You Build It You Run It.
 There should be a small number of digital services that require this on-call level.
 A high number of product teams with their own team schedules is a weak signal that something is wrong in availability target selection.